hanoii/git-workflow/README.md

 > [sensible warning at +20 characters](https://github.com/timbrel/GitSavvy/blob/f2e6abd619558934de59bab9ebd0d750476798da/GitSavvy.sublime-settings#L134)
 > making **70 characters** a good summary line length.

-Even further, using [conventional commits][cc] can make a very nice changelog out of commit messages and also encourages you to [scope your commits better][cc-scope].
+Furthermore, using [conventional commits][cc] can create a very nice changelog from commit messages and also encourages you to [scope your commits better][cc-scope].

 ```